Limit-Theory-Redux/ltheory/CONTRIBUTING.md

 # Getting Started

-In this file we´ll go over the whole process of getting started & the the workflow of Limit Theory Redux development.
+In this file we´ll go over the whole process of getting started & the workflow of Limit Theory Redux development.

 ## Prerequisites